Bio 494 Internship in Biology Syllabus (1-2 credits) Section 1:

-5. Have the on-site supervisor complete and submit a description form describing his/her credentials, the nature of the on-site activities that the student will engage in, and the training, skills and/or experience that the student is expected to gain.
+6. Have the on-site supervisor complete and submit a description form describing his/her credentials, the nature of the on-site activities that the student will engage in, and the training, skills and/or experience that the student is expected to gain.
 Whether this form must be completed for summer internship programs like Operation Wallacea and International Student Volunteers or whether their on-line advertisements provide sufficient information will be at the discretion of the biology internship coordinator.
 Since the biology coordinator must receive this form before registering the student in the course, the student is strongly recommended to request the on-site supervisor to complete this form two months before the earlier of the deadline for registering for the course and the start date for the internship.

 The internship will be judged for approval by the biology internship coordinator on the basis of information provided by the on-site supervisor and in the proposal using the following three criteria: will the activities as described be sufficiently enriching in terms of academic, professional, and/or educational training, skills and/or experience to qualify for academic credit, are the activities sufficiently connected with biology to qualify for biology credit, and does the student have adequate background in biology at the time of enrollment to accomplish the first criterion.
 The biology internship coordinator has the final say in approving the internship and has the right to reject an unworthy proposal or to request revisions that must be agreed to by both the student and on-site supervisor before granting his or her approval.
 The type and amount of financial compensation that might come with an internship has no bearing on the eligibility of the internship for academic credit.